ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 #### Multiple from properties

-From can take an array of property names and/or JSONPath expressions.
+From can take an array of property names and/or SelectToken/JSONPath expressions.
 Map will try the names and expressions in order and the first non-null value is copied to the target property.

 ```JSON